Skip to content Skip to main navigation Skip to footer

 ORDERS AND DISTANCE FOR REGATTAS

-NOTE: Women ages changes during qualifying years to reflect IVF age requirements
+NOTE: Women’s age requirements change during qualifying years to reflect IVF age requirements

 OC-1 Kupuna Master Women (55/60) 500 Meters